rust-lang/rust/text/0000-less-unwinding.md

   staticlibs.
 If no panic runtime is explicitly linked, then the compiler will select an appropriate runtime to inject.
 * Finally, the compiler will ensure that panic runtimes and compilation modes are not mismatched.
-For a resolved DAG, the panic runtime will have been compiled with a particular `-C panic` option, let's call it PS (panic strategy).
-If PS is "abort", then no validation is performed (doesn't matter how the rest of the DAG is compiled).
-Otherwise, all other crates must also be compiled with the same PS.
+For a final product (outputs that aren't rlibs) the `-C panic` mode of the panic runtime must match the final product itself.
+If the panic mode is `abort`, then no other validation is performed, but otherwise all crates in the DAG must have the same value of `-C panic`.

 The purpose of these limitations is to solve a number of problems that arise when switching panic strategies.
 For example with aborting panic crates won't